 While Susan has retired as an active member of our professional development team, she continues to support the English Learner Portal community.
-Check out her new adventure as an author of the young adult novel, Finding Allison, about a newcomer finding her voice in a new culture.Visit Susan's Author Website
+Check out her new adventure as an author of the young adult novel, Hear My Words, about a newcomer finding her voice in a new culture.Visit Susan's Author Website

 "I love this (vlog) so much!
 Just sent it out to all the content supervisors, who will be sharing it in their beginning of year newsletters!
 A few things...the bilingual Thinking Verb Place Mats are a huge hit!
 Will be ordering more soon.
 We had our big county-wide Literacy Conference yesterday, and I presented along with one of my ESOL teachers that attended your workshop--she was able to share a couple of the strategies she learned from that workshop at the conference. 🙂 ...You guys are really great, Kelly.
 I am so thankful for English Learner Portal...you are providing exactly what we need!"